Current 2022-2023 Travel Schedule

 Parents/guardians and players are expected to attend every team meeting as requested by the coaching staff.

 It is the US Soccer and BWNYJSL policy that every player in age groups U12 and below should receive at least one half game playing time in each regular league game, unless otherwise prevented due to injury or absence.
-It is highly recommended that this policy be voluntary followed at all higher age groups.
-At the end of the soccer season all our Travel players should have received approximately the same amount of playing time.
+We encourage our coaches to follow this policy at all higher age groups as well, however this is not required.

 Player’s physical state